groovy-tutorial/groovy-tutorial/book/parts/05_Exceptions/02_CommonExceptions.md

 description:	Take a look at some exceptions you're likely to see through the day.
 ...

-In the following sections we'll thrown some errors and exceptions (on purpose) so that we can check out some of the most common
+In the following sections we'll thrown some errors and exceptions (on purpose) so that we can check out some of the most common children of `java.lang.Throwable` you're likely to see.
+As a bonus we'll also discover a few approaches to avoiding them.

 # java.lang.NullPointerException

-The good old `NullPointerException` will haunt your debugging sessions for years to come.
+The good old `NullPointerException` (NPE) will haunt your debugging sessions for years to come.
 Basically it means that you've tried to call a method or access a property on an object that isn't there (i.e. the variable is `null`).
+Let's cause an NPE - it's easy:

 ```groovy
 def tmp = null